generalui/react-nextjs-boilerplate/DEVELOPMENT.md

 1. setup testing: `npx playwright install`
 2. test: `yarn test`

+The development server must be running in order to execute playwright tests.

 # Development

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.